term7/DaemonLeash/README.md

 ## PREREQUISITES & INSTALLATION

 We are using MacPorts, which is why this script will use the MacPorts directory as an install location.
-You may have to install MacPorts before you attempt to install DeamonLeash.
+You may have to install MacPorts before you attempt to install DeamonLeash, or edit Install_DaemonLeash.sh to match your preferred install location.

 * [https://www.macports.org/install.php](https://www.macports.org/install.php)